ElijaRock/git-guide/README.md

 You are now working in your cloned repo, on the `main` branch. ***NEVER*** commit to or push to the main branch directly.
 We want to protect the stability of the main branch.

 You can see which branch you are working on using `git status`.
-It should say something like "On branch main" at the top, along with other information I will explain later.
+It should say something like "On branch main" at the top, along with other information I'll explain later.

 You should create another branch if there is only branch main.